 It is sometimes difficult to develop a K value that gives the lowest error and highest accuracy.
 However, we can plot the error rate graph for different values of K and can visually see the value of K, which gives the lowest error.

 # import numpy import numpy as np error_rate = # searching k value upto 40 for i in range(1,40): # knn algorithm knn = KNeighborsClassifier(n_neighbors=i) knn.fit(X_train, y_train) # testing the model pred_i = knn.predict(X_test) error_rate.append(np.mean(pred_i != y_test)) # Configure and plot error rate over k values plt.figure(figsize=(10,4)) plt.plot(range(1,40), error_rate, color='blue', linestyle='dashed', marker='o', markerfacecolor='red', markersize=10) plt.title('Error Rate vs. K-Values') plt.xlabel('K-Values') plt.ylabel('Error Rate')

 The graph above shows that the model predicts well when the value of k is 4, as we have observed before.

-The K-Nearest Neighbors algorithm computes a distance value for all node pairs in the graph and creates new relationships between each node and its k nearest neighbors.
+The K-Nearest Neighbors algorithm computes a distance value for all node pairs in the graph and creates new relationships between each node and its k-nearest neighbors.
 It is also a lazy learner as the model is not trained for long-term use.
-In fact, each time we run the algorithm, it trains itself and computes results.
+Each time we run the algorithm, it trains itself and computes results.
 It helps us calculate the trained model’s accuracy, precision, recall, and f1-score.
 A confusion matrix is a summary of predictions of the classification problem.
 The correct and incorrect predictions are totaled and broken down by class using count values.
 This article discussed the KNN algorithm using python in detail and covered the confusion matrix for binary and multiclass classification problems.
 We have used AWS Jupyter notebook and AWS SageMaker Studio to implement the KNN algorithm.